Inaugural Penn Relays 5K Fills Gap Left By Pandemic Delay

 In addition to Saturday’s 5K, Penn Relays also held running events in the spring and summer.
 While the famous three-day track and field event is still 194 days away, the organization said they’re trying to make the Penn Relays a year-round event.

 “Our point is just give as many participation opportunities as possible for track and field athletes,” Scott Ward, executive director of Penn Relays, said.
-“So this will hopefully be our signature event for the fall kicking off the year.”MORE NEWS: Man Stabbed Multiple Times In North Philadelphia: Police
+“So this will hopefully be our signature event for the fall kicking off the year.”MORE NEWS: 2 Dead, Including Pittsgrove Township School Bus Driver, After Salem County Bus Crash